How To Improve As Brewmaster Monk — Dragonflight 10.0.5

 multiple at once if you just ask for help in general.
 This advice is mostly for

-those who play with a microphone and are comfortable using it, but it might be
+those who play with a microphone and are comfortable using it, but it may often

-worth asking a healer beforehand to use a cooldown at a certain point.
-A
+still be worthwhile asking a healer beforehand to use a cooldown at a certain point

 - Restoration Druid: